What does "DLC" mean in gaming? Explained

 DLCs can come in varying shapes and sizes.
 Some are free expansions that could be as simple as a few new skins.
 Others are paid, major expansions that offer tens of hours of additional gameplay.

 Over the years, there’s been growing resentment in the gaming community against how quickly developers seem to release DLCs after their base game has come out.
-Some people feel like developers will intentionally omit certain parts of the game from its release to offer as downloadable content further down the line.
+Some people feel like developers will intentionally omit certain parts of the game from its release to offer as DLC further down the line.
+Competitive online games may also offer the ability to purchase weapons and other content to provide an advantage.